Most Dangerous Intersections in Roanoke

 Every year, there are more than 125,000 car crashes on Virginia roads and highways, according to the Virginia DMV.
 Virginia ranked 16th out of all states for the number of fatal crashes in 2018, according to the Insurance Institute for Highway Safety.
 Throughout 2019, Roanoke alone recorded more than 1,600 collisions, which resulted in 690 injuries and five fatalities.

-One way to avoid becoming a statistic yourself is to literally steer clear of dangerous local areas and intersections – or use extreme caution if you must drive there.
-To help those in our community stay safe, Lichtenstein Law Group PLC decided to ask our followers on Facebook which were the most dangerous traffic intersections in Roanoke.
+One way to avoid becoming a Virginia accident statistic yourself is to literally steer clear of dangerous local areas and intersections – or use extreme caution if you must drive there.
+To help those in our community stay safe, the Virginia car accident lawyers at Lichtenstein Law Group PLC decided to ask our followers on Facebook which were the most dangerous traffic intersections in Roanoke.
 Some considered any intersection with a blinking yellow light or roundabout to be dangerous, while many others said specific thoroughfares like Williamson Road have especially risky intersections.

 Roanoke’s Top Five Most Dangerous Intersections